yesean/generalsio-bot/README.md

-# generals-bot
+# generalsio-bot
-Bot for generals io.
+Bot for generals.io